-Tennessee College of Applied Technology - Oneida/Huntsville (TCATOH) does not discriminate against students, employees, or applicants for admission or employment on the basis of race, color, religion, creed, national origin, sex, sexual orientation, gender identity/expression, disability, age, status as a protected veteran, genetic information, or any other legally protected class with respect to all employment, programs and activities sponsored by TCATOH.
-The following person has been designated to handle inquiries regarding nondiscrimination policies: Amy West, Vice President, awest@tcatoneida.edu, 355 Scott High Drive, Huntsville, TN 663-4900.
-37756, (423)The TCATOH policy on nondiscrimination can https://tcatoneida.edu/about/non-discrimination-statement.
+The Tennessee College of Applied Technology Oneida/Huntsville is an AA/EEO employer and does not discriminate on the basis of race, color, religion, creed, ethnic or national origin, sex, sexual orientation, gender identity/expression, disability, age (as applicable), status as a covered veteran, genetic information, and any other category protected by federal or state civil rights law with respect to all employment, programs and activities sponsored by the College.
+The following person has been designated to handle inquiries regarding the nondiscrimination policies: Amy West, Vice President, awest@tcatoneida.edu, 355 Scott High Drive, Huntsville, TN 37756, (423) 663-4900.
+The TCATOH policy on nondiscrimination can be found at https://tcatoneida.edu/about/non-discrimination-statement.